andrewmoise/grits/README.md

 #### Chaining

 The way commands chain is a little complex.
 Generally speaking, shell commands return a `Result`, which can have functions called on it which goes via the same proxy which found the commands in the first place.
-Commands are implemented in `client/lib/{command name}/main.js`.
-See the comments at the top of `client/lib/gimbal/gsh.js` for more about the details of how it all works.
+Commands are implemented in `//client/lib/{command name}/main.js`.
+See the comments at the top of `//client/lib/gimbal/gsh.js` for more about the details of how it all works.

 ### Web Hosting

-From the Gimbal shell, you can move stuff from there into `:sites/{your server}/content` and it'll show up on the `https://{your server}/` web site.
-You can also make arbitrary new directories under `:sites`, and stuff in their `content/` directories will get served as normal (assuming that you arrange for DNS for whatever host to point to your server).
+From the Gimbal shell, you can move stuff from there into `//sites/{your server}/content` and it'll show up on the `https://{your server}/` web site.
+You can also make arbitrary new directories under `//sites`, and stuff in their `content/` directories will get served as normal (assuming that you arrange for DNS for whatever host to point to your server).

 (You can, if you like, set up a DNS wildcard so that `*.{your server}.com` all points to the server where Grits is running.
-In that case, anything that gets placed in `:sites/{whatever}.{your server}.com/content` will become a live site automatically.)
+In that case, anything that gets placed in `//sites/{whatever}.{your server}.com/content` will become a live site automatically.)

 ## Code layout